marieotsuka/microseasons/README.md

 The dynamic social share image is provided by a proxy server at https://penta-proxy.herokuapp.com/image

 This will display the “season of the server”, and may be differrent from your current date depending on where you live.
-To reflect the original seasoons, the server’s timezone is set to Japan.
+As a reference to the original seasons, the server’s timezone is set to Japan.